 Where Do Wildlife Artists Sell Their Work?

-Art and craft markets are your obvious choice but by no means your only one.
+Art and craft markets are your obvious choice but by no means the only one.
 You aren’t limited to arty venues, that’s far too restrictive.
 Try seeing yourself as a retailer who just so happens to sell their own art.
 It helps to change your mindset.

 You can trade wherever there are enough people passing by.
 It’s a numbers game.
 The more passing trade there is, the more chance you have of selling something.